Mechanisms of decadal climate variability

 In the Gaussian mountain case, the response depends on the zonal wind hitting the mountain, the latent heating in the orographic flow, and the top-of-mountain surface pressure and thus can behave in a number of different ways depending on the latitude of the mountain.

 In the equatorial heating case, stationary waves in midlatitudes are driven by a Walker circulation along the equator.
 The strength of this Walker circulation can be constrained with energetic arguments focused on the net column energy input and the gross moist stability, an effective static stability for tropical circulations.

 Wills, R.C.J. and T. Schneider, 2018: Mechanisms setting the strength of orographic Rossby waves across a wide range of climates in a moist idealized GCM.
-Journal of Climate, in press.
-[PDF]
+Journal of Climate, 31, 7679-7700.
+[PDF] [Official version]

 Wills, R.C., X.J.
 Levine, and T. Schneider, 2017: Local energetic constraints on Walker circulation strength.
 Journal of the Atmospheric Sciences, 74, 1907-1922.
 [PDF] [Official version]

 Wills, R.C., 2016: Stationary Eddies and Zonal Variations of the Global Hydrological Cycle in a